jankazil/hrrr-data/README.md

 **Arguments:**
 - `file.grib2`: path to a local HRRR GRIB2 file.

-The tool produces a new netCDF file named `<original_basename>_select_vars.nc` with variables such as 2-m air temperature, 2-m dew point, relative humidity, wind components, and 1-hour accumulated precipitation, and adds global metadata identifying the processing.
+The tool produces a new netCDF file named `file.nc` with variables such as 2-m air temperature, 2-m dew point, relative humidity, wind components, and 1-hour accumulated precipitation, and adds global metadata identifying the processing.

 ## Modules